sacktock/MASA-Safe-RL/docs/index.md

 The docs are currently organised as follows:

-- **Get Started**: installation instructions and core API details (e.g., labelling function, cost function, make_env).
+- **Get Started**: installation instructions and core Common details (e.g., labelling function, cost function, make_env).
 - **Constraints**: mathematical and usage details for the constraints currently provided in MASA.
 - **Environments**: benchamrk environments currently provided in MASA.
-- **Algorithms**: algorithm and logging API details and algorithms currently provided in MASA.
+- **Algorithms**: algorithm and logging Common details and algorithms currently provided in MASA.
 - **Other**: auxilliary wrappers, e.g., probabilistic shielding.

-We recommend you follow the docs in the provided order starting from **Get Started** to learn about the core API and so on.
+We recommend you follow the docs in the provided order starting from **Get Started** to learn about the core Common and so on.

 Citation
 --------